Covid-19: One death and 363 further cases confirmed in State

 One further death from the disease has been confirmed, with the total now at 1,803.

-Figures published on Tuesday evening show there have been 35,740 cases of the disease in the State since the first was confirmed seven months ago on February 29th.
+Figures published on Tuesday evening show there have been 35,740 cases of the disease in the State, with the first was confirmed seven months ago on February 29th.

-Of the latest cases, 154 cases are in Dublin, 40 in Cork, 23 in Donegal, 16 in Wexford, 15 in Roscommon, 14 in Galway, 14 in Monaghan, 11 in Kildare, 11 in Meath, 11 in Wicklow, 9 in Limerick, 6 in Clare, 5 in Mayo, 5 in Tipperary with the remaining 29 cases split among nine counties.
+Of the latest cases, 154 cases are in Dublin, 40 in Cork, 23 in Donegal, 16 in Wexford, 15 in Roscommon, 14 in Galway, 14 in Monaghan, 11 in Kildare, 11 in Meath, 11 in Wicklow, nine in Limerick, six in Clare, five in Mayo, five in Tipperary with the remaining 29 cases split among nine counties.
 Women accounted for 191 of the infections and men for 172.

-NPHET said 64 per cent of those who tested positive were aged under 45 and that 47 per cent of the case were linked to outbreaks or close contact with a confirmed case.
+NPHET said 64 per cent of those who tested positive were aged under 45 and that 47 per cent were linked to outbreaks or close contact with a confirmed case.
 It said 58 cases were identified as being caused by community transmission.

 Close contacts